cjmcdonald42/mxMoodle/docs/GENERAL_FILE_STRUCTURE.md

 $table = new PACKAGE\local\SUBPACKAGE\TABLE_CLASS($filter);
 ```

+If your report is downloadable, you will also need to pass the `$download` variable into your table's constructor.

 Then you must create an array of dropdowns that will be used to filter the report:

 ```PHP